Skip to contents

 temperature

-Sensor-measured temperature of heat carrier (water) sensor-measured on the root node, [°C].
+sensor-measured temperature of heat carrier (water) sensor-measured on the root node, [°C].
 Use NA_float_s for nodes without temperature sensor.
 Type: assert_double.

 pressure

-Sensor-measured absolute pressure of heat carrier (water) inside the pipe on the root node, [MPa].
+sensor-measured absolute pressure of heat carrier (water) inside the pipe on the root node, [MPa].
 Use NA_float_s for nodes without pressure sensor.
 Type: assert_double.

 flow_rate